 Students have a responsibility to engage fully with designated learning activities of programmes and modules as required.
-All students are required to attend the University Centre throughout the periods of published dates of terms and to be available for all published re-assessment periods which may fall outside term-time.
+All students are required to be in attendance at the University Centre throughout the periods of published dates of terms and to be available for all published re-assessment periods which may fall outside term-time.
 Students who live overseas should note that their travel home for vacations must be arranged in compliance with these regulations.